vrubal/pokemon-service/README.md

 Steps to run the service

-1. Clone the service using git.
+1. Clone the service using git and checkout the master branch.
    ```
+   $ git clone https://github.com/vrubal/pokemon-service.git
    $ cd pokemon-service
-   $ git clone https://github.com/vrubal/pokemon-service.git
    $ git checkout master
    ```
 2. Maven build the project.